ubco-mds-2024/DATA_551_PL_Dashboard/doc/feedback-milestone3.md

 #### Response:

-we are glad to hear that you found the title font to be a great choice for the type of data being presented.
+We are glad to hear that you found the title font to be a great choice for the type of data being presented.
 Consistency in design is definitely important for creating a polished and visually cohesive dashboard. we will work on extending this font style throughout the entire dashboard to maintain a uniform look and enhance the overall user experience.
 Ensuring a consistent font style across all elements should help improve readability and make the presentation feel more professional and engaging.

 ---